 The College of Law, Career Services, the Pro Bono Fellow, and student organizations work hard to find as many opportunities as possible.
 Pro Bono opportunities are posted on 12twenty.
 The Pro Bono Fellow will also communicate these opportunities to the student body through regular emails.
-There is a General Interest Meeting every fall where students can hear more about different pro bono opportunities at the SUCOL and in the greater community.
+There is a General Interest Meeting every fall where students can hear more about different pro bono opportunities at SUCOL and in the greater community.

 Student organizations host various community service and pro bono opportunities as well.
 Be sure to connect with them directly to let them know of your interest.

-Students are encouraged to create new opportunities for pro bono and community service.
+Students are also encouraged to create new opportunities for pro bono service.

-Find this Handbook, and some current pro bono opportunities by visiting the pro bono website https://law.syracuse.edu/academics/experiential-courses-clinics-externships/pro-bono-program/
+Also, visit the pro bono website for a list of local legal aid organizations: https://law.syracuse.edu/academics/experiential-courses-clinics-externships/pro-bono-program/